ptahproject/ptah/README.rst

 Ptah CMS
 ========

-Ptah is a fast, fun, open source Python web CMS.
-It's prime directive is to make developing interactive web applications which require security easier.
+Ptah is a fast, fun, open source high-level Python web framework.
+It's prime goal is to make developing interactive web applications and web sites which require security fun and a lot easier.

 Ptah is loosely affiliated with the Pyramid, Django, Drupal and Zope/Plone communities.